The Curriculum Choice

 The biggest complaint that I hear about Artistic Pursuits in our family is that you are working on one or perhaps two kinds of art materials per year.
 Book One uses drawing pencils and charcoal and Book Two uses watercolors all year.
 We worked around this with our boys by supplementing with additional time each week for “free art” with a variety of art materials.

-If you have younger children, you may be interested in reading my review of the Jr. High level of Artistic Pursuits and a few thoughts on the K-3 Book.
+If you have younger children, you may be interested in reading the TCC reviews of the Jr. High level of ARTistic Pursuits and a few thoughts on the K-3 Book.

 Watercolor project